Computing Probabilistic Controlled Invariant Sets: Extension to Infinite-horizon -PCIS

 If the state and control spaces are continuous, it is computationally intractable to compute the exact value of infinite-horizon invarinace probability $G^*_{\infty,\mathbb{Q}}(x)$.
-Based on Remark~\ref{infinitecorosuffi}, this subsection provides another way to compute the infinite-horizon $\epsilon$-PCIS within a given set $\mathbb{Q}$.
+Based on Remark~\ref{infinitecorosuffi}, this subsection provides another way to compute an infinite-horizon $\epsilon$-PCIS within a given set $\mathbb{Q}$.

-Different from Algorithm 3, which compute iteratively the stochastic backward reachable sets, the following algorithm generates an infinite-horizon $\epsilon$-PCIS by computing a backward stochastic reachable set from the RCIS $\mathbb{Q}_f$ contained in $\mathbb{Q}$.
+Different from Algorithm 3, which computes iteratively the stochastic backward reachable sets, the following algorithm generates an infinite-horizon $\epsilon$-PCIS by computing a backward stochastic reachable set from the RCIS $\mathbb{Q}_f$ contained in $\mathbb{Q}$.